Self-duality and associated parallel or cocalibrated ${\mathrm{G}}_2$ structures: Riemannian 4-manifolds and structures on 7-manifolds

-Since the compatibility between the 3- and 4-dimensional subspace orientations is quite loose, but each may be previously fixed, we note one more detail.
-It is quite natural to start with a different set of self-dual two forms and want to keep it for some reason.
-For instance, say we had chosen $e^1,e^2,-e^3$ (or any other non-orientation preserving transformation).
-Then we can change signs to $f^3$ and $\lambda$.
-This gives the same orientation, $mo$, but the metric induced from the new 3-form \eqref{standarphi} will be of signature $(3,-4)$, a so-called $\tilde{\mathrm{G}}_2$ metric, where the Lie group is now the non-compact dual of $\gdois$.
-In order to have a positive definite metric we would have to start by reversing the sign in the middle of \eqref{standarphi}.
-For example, without further ado, we see the form $f^{123}+f^1e_+^1+f^2e_+^2-f^3e_+^3$ is used in celebrated references such as \cite{Bryant1,Bryant2,FriIva1,FriIva2,Joy}.
+Since the compatibility between the 3- and 4-dimensional subspace orientations is quite arbitrary, we comment on a further detail.
+It is quite natural that one starts with his own choice of a frame of self-dual 2-forms.
+For instance, say we pick $e^1,e^2,-e^3$ (or any other non-orientation preserving transformation in $\Lambda^2_+$).
+Then we may reverse the signs of $f^3$ and $\lambda$ in order to have the same orientation, $mo$, but the metric induced from the new 3-form \eqref{standarphi} will be of signature $(3,-4)$, a so-called $\tilde{\mathrm{G}}_2$ metric, where the automorphisms Lie group is now the non-compact dual of $\gdois$.
+In order to have a positive definite metric we would have to start by reversing the sign in the present $-\lambda\mu^2$ coefficient in \eqref{standarphi}.
+For example, without further ado, we see the $\gdois$ structure $f^{123}+f^1e_+^1+f^2e_+^2-f^3e_+^3$ is used in celebrated references such as \cite{Bryant1,Bryant2,FriIva1,FriIva2,Joy}.

-A $\gdois$ \textit{structure} on a 7-dimensional manifold $X$ is given by a smooth 3-form $\phi\in\Omega^3_X$ such as that in \eqref{standarphi} for some given frame $f^1,\ldots,e^7$.
-Then there is an induced metric $g_\phi$ and compatible orientation on $X$, as we have seen fibre-wise and for similar reasons must hold globally.
+A $\gdois$ \textit{structure} on a 7-dimensional manifold $X$ is given by a smooth 3-form $\phi\in\Omega^3_X$ of the form \eqref{standarphi} in some given coframe $f^1,\ldots,e^7$.
+Then there is an induced metric $\mathrm{g}_\phi$ and compatible orientation on $X$, as we have seen fibre-wise and for similar reasons the same must hold globally.
 The structure is furthermore reducing the holonomy of the Levi-Civita connection $\na$ of this metric to $\gdois$ if and only if $\na\phi=0$.
-That is, an endomorphism of $T_xX$ induced by parallel displacement over a contractible loop around $x$ is in the Lie group.
+That is, any endomorphism of $T_xX$ induced by parallel displacement over a contractible loop around $x$ lies in the Lie group.
 Such a structure is called \textit{parallel} or \textit{1-flat}.
-A theorem of M. Fern\'andez and A. Gray asserts this is equivalent to $\phi$ being harmonic.
+A theorem of Fern\'andez and Gray asserts this is equivalent to $\phi$ being harmonic, cf. \cite[Theorem 5.2]{FerGray}.